aelve/haskell-issues/README.md

 * You have an idea for Cabal but don't know whether one of a myriad open Cabal issues already deals with it
 * You think some library should be deprecated but you don't want to bother reaching the maintainer
 * You think it would be nice to have a library that does X

+Or you can look at the list of open issues and solve some of them!
+(E.g. by pinging people who maintain certain libraries, or opening issues elsewhere, or fixing something by yourself if you have commit rights for GHC/base/etc, or making a library out of a piece of code that you had lying on your hard drive.)

 ## Tags